lenkiefer/lenkiefer.github.com/_Rmd/2016-08-13-visual-meditations-on-house-prices-part5.Rmd

 <img src="{{ site.url }}/img/charts_aug_13_2016/nar dots 2016 q2 v2.gif" alt="nar combo" style="width: 550px;"/>

-The chart combines a slow chart showing the trend in house prices from the second quarter of 2015 to the second quarter of 2016 and two histogram of house prices where the bars are replaced with dots representing each individual metro.
+The chart combines a slopegraph showing the trend in house prices from the second quarter of 2015 to the second quarter of 2016 and two histogram of house prices where the bars are replaced with dots representing each individual metro.
 By looking at the slopes on the left, you can see how house prices have trended across metros (mostly up) and by looking at the histogram on the right, you can compare how individual metros stack up relative to other markets in the country.
 On the left I've created two histograms comparing 2015 Q2 to 2016Q2 so you can see how metros have moved in the median price distribution over time.

 As there is a whole lot of data (180 metros), I use animation to highlight each individual metro one at a time.
 I sorted the metros based on their place in the 2016 Q2 price distribution, starting from Youngstown and going up to San Jose.